The Tunguska explosion: June 30, 1908

 A mysterious aspect of the Tunguska event was that, surprisingly, no one ever found a crater.
 But, even without a crater, scientists still categorized it as an impact event.
 They now believe the incoming object never struck Earth, but instead exploded in the atmosphere, causing what’s known as an air burst.
 This type of atmospheric explosion was still enough to cause massive damage to the forest in the region.

 Why did it take so long – the better part of the 20th century – for scientists to understand what caused the Tunguska event?
-For one thing, it was almost a decade before the first scientists reached this remote region of Siberia.
+For one thing, it was almost two decades before the first scientists reached this remote region of Siberia.
 In 1927, Leonid Kulik led the first Soviet research expedition to investigate the Tunguska event.
 He made an initial trip to the region, interviewing local witnesses and exploring the area of fallen trees.

 But Kulik did not find any meteorite fragments or an impact crater.